31 Jul 2014

 4) Minimalism as Simple Geometry

 Explanation: Use of Simple Geometric Shapes such as circles, lines, curves, squares, cylinder, rectangles, triangles etc are some of the Basic Geometric Shapes one can use in such Minimalist Photographs.
 One does not need to use all of these shapes within a Single Photograph.
-You can use one or more or maybe even many of these, till the time you keep the Photograph as decluttered as possible.

 Example: